Cummins donates USD 50,000 to India's fight against COVID-19 pandemic | Health

 Kolkata Knight Riders' Australian pacer Pat Cummins on Monday announced a USD 50,000 donation towards PM CARES Fund for oxygen supplies in India's COVID-19 ravaged hospitals and backed the IPL to continue, saying he has been ''advised'' that the Indian government views it ''as few hours of joy'' in a difficult time.

-In a statement on his official Twitter handle, he made the announcement and urged other top players to do the same as the country battles a second wave of the COVID-19 pandemic.
+In a statement on his official Twitter handle, he made the announcement and urged other top players to do the same as the country battles a deadly second wave of the pandemic recording more than 2,000 daily deaths for the past few days.

+''As players, we are privileged to have the platform that allows us to reach millions of people that we can use for good.
+With that in mind, I have made a contribution to the PM CARES Fund, specifically to purchase oxygen supplies for India's hospitals,'' he stated.

+He also said that he is aware of the ongoing discussion on whether the IPL should continue amid the destruction caused by the virus but has been told that the event offers some respite from the gloom.

-''There has been a lot of discussion over here as to whether it is appropriate for the IPL to continue while COVID-19 infection rates remain high. ''I am advised that Indian government is of the view that playing the IPL while the population is in lockdown provides few hours of joy and respite each day at an otherwise difficult time for the country,'' Cummins said in his statement.
-The country recorded over 3.53 lakh cases on Monday, the highest across the world since the pandemic began last year.
+''There has been a lot of discussion over here as to whether it is appropriate for the IPL to continue while COVID-19 infection rates remain high,'' he said. ''I am advised that Indian government is of the view that playing the IPL while the population is in lockdown provides few hours of joy and respite each day at an otherwise difficult time for the country,'' Cummins said in his statement.
+India recorded over 3.53 lakh cases on Monday, the highest across the world since the pandemic began last year.

+''To know so many are suffering so much at this time saddens me greatly,'' he said.

+The world's premier fast bowler, who was bought for a whopping Rs 15 crore by KKR at the IPL auction, hoped his donation would make a difference in its own little way in India's fight against the unprecedented health crisis. ''At times like these, it is easy to feel helpless.
+I've certainly felt that of late.
+But I hope by making this public appeal we can all channel our emotion into action that will bring light into people's lives. ''I know my donation isn't much in the grand scheme of things, but I hope it will make a difference to someone,'' he added.

 Australian bowlers Adam Zampa and Kane Richardson also withdrew from the remainder of the ongoing league citing personal reasons, their franchise Royal Challengers Bangalore said on Monday.